WWE Rumors: Vince McMahon Being Talked Out Of Pushing A Current ‘Raw’ Superstar

 “According to a source in WWE, Vince McMahon loves Baron Corbin, but people close to Vince have told him they believe Corbin wouldn’t be able to ‘put a**es in seats’ as the champion.”

-Vince McMahon has always wanted to push Baron Corbin and as previously reported by The Inquisitr, he was doing it because the ladies loved Corbin’s good looks.
+Vince McMahon has always wanted to push Baron Corbin, and as previously reported by The Inquisitr, he was doing it because the ladies loved Corbin’s good looks.
 As of now, the boss of WWE still wants to push the “Lone Wolf,” but others are doing whatever they can to talk him out of it.